 - Your country has changed a lot in the last years, but people still think it is as it was in the 90s.
 Living example: Colombia

 - It is irritating, but it continues to happen every time you say your country’s name that people say ‘You’re from where?
-Where is that?”
+Never heard of that”.
 Living example: Gabon

 - Your country name is associated with bad weather, bad food, bad living standards.
 Living example: Latvia